pushkar100/notes-system-design/2-Networking-concepts-and-large-scale-networks-basics.md

 When does the cache get invalidated?
 - **Time-To-Live (TTL)**: This attribute to the cached lookup determines when the cache should be invalidated so that fresh request do actually hit the DNS.
 It helps avoid stale lookups.
 Ex: If server IP has changed but we still use the old one indefinitely, it is a problem!

+### DNS in large scale systems

+1. It ensures "high availability":
+  1. DNS can act as a load balancer (a primitive one though)
+  2. Anycast DNS: Instead of a single DNS, we use multiple geographically distributed DNSes.
+Why?
+Ensures users get the response from the closest DNS -- also the fastest!
+2. DNS failover strategies: Use a primary and a secondary DNS (Fault tolerance?)
+3. DNS routing to CDNs: DNS can route requests to the nearest CDN for faster loading -- mainly for static assets that need to load quickly and they don't change frequently
+4. **DNS security risks**:
+  1. DNS poisoning: This is hacking the "address book" of the internet so that when a user types a legitimate website name (like https://www.google.com/search?q=google.com), they are secretly redirected to a fake malicious site (**Analogy**: It’s like a prankster breaking into the phone company’s database and swapping your bank's phone number with their own; when you dial the bank, you unknowingly talk to the scammer). **Solution**: The most effective solution is to implement **DNSSEC** (Domain Name System Security Extensions), which adds cryptographic signatures to DNS records so that computers can verify the data actually came from the authoritative source and was not faked.
+  3. Cache poisoning: This involves tricking a system (like a browser or server) into storing a fake or malicious file, which it then automatically serves to other users thinking it is the real version (Analogy: It’s like someone slipping a fake answer key into a teacher's desk; the teacher (the cache) confidently hands out the wrong answers to every student who asks, spreading the error automatically). **Solution**: configure your cache to treat requests with different inputs (like headers) as completely different pages so that the previous page's cache is not affected
+  5. DDOS attacks (Distributed Denial of Service): This is an attack where thousands of hijacked computers flood a target server with junk traffic to crash it or make it unusable for real people (Analogy: It’s like a group of 500 people crowding into a small coffee shop and refusing to buy anything, making it impossible for actual customers to enter or get served). **Note**: **CDNs** help avoid DDOS attacks on DNS and your company servers

 <!-- TOC --><a name="load-balancers"></a>
 ## Load balancers